natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/JA37C.md

 * You are facing better-performing missiles at your BR
 * Non Pulse-Doppler radar locks onto chaff easily
 * Loses control if one aileron is lost
-* Low ammo count for the 30 mm cannon, which also completely lacks tracers in any of its belts
+* Low ammo count for the 30 mm cannon
 * Unconventional flaps which are mostly only useful during landings

 == History ==